iCliniq Logo

 Hi doctor,

 I am going to undergo a laparoscopic fundoplication surgery after a week for severe GERD.
-For the past two months, I am taking Valium 5 mg for severe anxiety (mainly related to my health) three times daily.
-I am also taking Omeprazole 80 mg daily for several months.
+For the past two months, I have been taking Valium 5 mg for severe anxiety (mainly related to my health) three times daily.
+I have also been taking Omeprazole 80 mg daily for several months.

 Hi,